Excalibean/A-League-of-Legends-Analysis/README.md

 League of Legends Analysis: From a Team Contribution Perspective is UCSD Data Science project aimed at looking at competitive League of Legends data at various stages of analysis.
 The types of analysis included within this project includes: exploratory analysis, hypothesis testing, prediction modeling, and fairness analysis of the prediction models.

-The main goal of this project is to find the significance of "visionscore" and its influence on match outcomes other game aspects.
+The main goal of this project is to find the significance of "Vision Score" and its influence on match outcomes other game aspects.

 Author: Edgar Cisneros Barron